-Under the Intestate Succession Law of 1985, female and male heirs of a man who dies interstate have equal rights to inherit property, and the right of widows to remain in their family home is protected.However, this protection only lasts for 6 months after the husband’s death, and is often interpreted as permitting the eviction of a deceased man’s widow and children after the six month ban on this behavior has elapsed.
+In terms of inheritance rights, under the Intestate Succession Law of 1985, female and male heirs of a man who dies interstate have equal rights to inherit property, and the right of widows to remain in their family home is protected.However, this protection only lasts for six months after the husband’s death, and is often interpreted as permitting the eviction of a deceased man’s widow and children after the six month ban on this behavior has elapsed.

-Regarding domesitc violence in the legal system, in 2005 Ghana reorganized the Women and Juvenile Unit into the Domestic Violence Victims Support Unit (DoVVSU), however it lacks sufficient resources to effectively investigate crimes and has little reach in large parts of the rural countryside.The police also lack adequate facilities to offer to women seeking protection.
+Regarding domesitc violence in the legal system, in 2005 Ghana reorganized the Women and Juvenile Unit into the Domestic Violence Victims Support Unit (DoVVSU), however it lacks sufficient resources to effectively investigate crimes and has little reach in large parts of the rural countryside.The police also lack adequate facilities to offer women seeking protection.
 Meanwhile, there are problems with the courts failing to prosecute cases within an adequate time frame, so that victims often run out of money or courage before their cases are completed.
 The US Department of State also reports that doctors often charged fees to complete the medical certificates needed for women to press charges, even though legally, these fees should be waived.

 There is no evidence to suggest that Ghana is a country of concern in relation to missing women.